George C. Remey: Personal life

 Remey married Mary Josephine Mason, daughter of Iowa Chief Justice Charles Mason, on July 8, 1873.
 Their son was Mason Remey.
 He had two brothers, William Butler Remey, who served as Judge Advocate General of the Navy and Edward Wallace Remey, who also served in the navy.

+Remey was a member of the Military Order of the Loyal Legion of the United States, Military Order of Foreign Wars, Military Order of the Dragon and the Imperial Order of the Dragon.

 Rear Admiral Remey died at Washington, D.C., on February 10, 1928.